 Dr. Loebel is a board-certified psychiatrist, a Clinical Assistant Professor of Psychiatry at the New York University School of Medicine, a Fellow of the American Psychiatric Association (APA) and a member of the American College of Neuropsychopharmacology (ACNP).
 For his achievements in advancing new treatments for CNS disorders, the International Society for CNS Drug Development (ISCDD) presented Dr. Loebel with its Award for Leadership.

-Selected by PharmaVOICE in 2013 as one of the "100 Most Inspiring People" in the pharmaceutical industry, Dr. Loebel is widely recognized by his peers as an innovative leader guided by his dedication to patients.
+Selected by PharmaVOICE in 2019 and 2013 as one of the "100 Most Inspiring People" in the pharmaceutical industry, Dr. Loebel is widely recognized by his peers as an innovative and collaborative leader guided by his dedication to patients.

 Dr. Loebel earned a M.D. from the University of Washington School of Medicine in Seattle.
 He completed his residency in Psychiatry and a research fellowship in Clinical Neurosciences at Zucker Hillside Hospital (Northwell Health) in Glen Oaks, New York.
 Dr. Loebel holds a Bachelor of Arts degree with Majors in Zoology and English (with Distinction) from the University of Washington.